-FTP_ITC.1.2/CM The TSF shall permit the CAD placed in the card issuer secured environment to initiate communication via the trusted channel.
+FTP_ITC.1.2/CM [Refined] The TSF shall permit the CAD placed in the card issuer secured environment to initiate communication via the trusted channel.

-FTP_ITC.1.3/CM The TSF shall initiate communication via the trusted channel for loading and installing a new application package on the card.
+FTP_ITC.1.3/CM The TSF shall initiate communication via the trusted channel for loading and installing a new application CAP file on the card.

-• There is no dynamic package loading on the Java Card platform.
-New packages can be loaded and installed on the card only on demand of the card issuer.
+• There is no dynamic CAP file loading on the Java Card platform.
+New CAP files can be loaded and installed on the card only on demand of the card issuer.